phuocchubeo123/apsi-fyp/README.md

 This repository has a largely similar set of dependencies to microsoft/apsi.
 I have so far only test it with vcpkg.

+Some found issues:
+1. You should install pkg-config in order to install seal.